Table of Contents

 6. Starting appropriate medical and audiological services and early intervention education services by six months of age.

 The hearing loss test for your baby is a two-stage Automated Auditory Brainstem Response (aABR) screening test.
-This test connects electrodes on your babies forehead, and a computer checks how babies’ brain and auditory nerves respond to sound.
+This test connects electrodes to babies’ foreheads, and a computer checks how babies’ brain and auditory nerves respond to sound.

 If a hearing loss is observed in the first test, a second aABR test will confirm if a hearing loss may be present.
 If a hearing loss is detected in the second test baby will be referred to an audiologist for full diagnostic testing.

-The audiologist will do a range of diagnostic tests to measure your baby’s responses to low, middle and high-pitched sounds.
+The audiologist will perform various diagnostic tests to measure your baby’s responses to low, middle and high-pitched sounds.
 The audiologist will inform you about the services and support available to your family.